MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Objectives:

 * Learn about collaboration models.
-* Learn what a fork is on GitHub
+* Learn what a fork is on GitHub.
-* Learn how to open a pull request
+* Learn how to open a pull request.
 ````

 ## Repository collaborators